tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ## Ensure Cryptographic Keys Have Sufficient Entropy

 Implementers are advised to review Section 3.5 of {{RFC8725}}, which provides comments on entropy requirements for keys.
-This guidance is relevant to both public and private keys used in both Key Encryption and Integrated Encryption.
+This guidance is relevant to both public and private keys used in both Key Encryption and Direct Encryption.
 Additionally, this guidance is applicable to content encryption keys used in Key Encryption mode.

 ## Validate Cryptographic Inputs

 Implementers are advised to review Section 3.4 of {{RFC8725}}, which provides comments on the validation of cryptographic inputs.
-This guidance is relevant to both public and private keys used in both Key Encryption and Integrated Encryption, specifically focusing on the structure of the public and private keys, as well as the 'ek' value.
+This guidance is relevant to both public and private keys used in both Key Encryption and Direct Encryption, specifically focusing on the structure of the public and private keys, as well as the 'ek' value.
 These inputs are crucial for the HPKE KEM operations.

 ## Use Appropriate Algorithms

 Implementers are advised to review Section 3.2 of {{RFC8725}}, which comments on the selection of appropriate algorithms.
-This is guidance is relevant to both Key Encryption and Integrated Encryption.
+This is guidance is relevant to both Key Encryption and Direct Encryption.
 When using Key Encryption, the strength of the content encryption algorithm should not be significantly different from the strengh of the Key Encryption algorithms used.

 #  IANA Considerations {#IANA}